Stratton (financial services): Products and services

-Stratton Finance consultants and accredited franchisees represent over 30 finance companies, including major lenders Alphera Financial Services, Macquarie Leasing, Esanda (ANZ), Commonwealth Bank of Australia (CBA), GE Money, and Liberty Financial Services.
+Stratton Finance consultants and accredited franchisees represent over 40 finance companies, including major lenders Pepper Money, Alphera Financial Services, Macquarie Leasing, Esanda, Commonwealth Bank, GE Money and Liberty Financial Services.

 Franchising program

-Stratton Finance has company-owned offices in Melbourne, Sydney, and Brisbane, and a franchise network which operates in metropolitan and regional areas around Australia.
+Stratton Finance has company-owned offices in Melbourne, Sydney and Brisbane, and a franchise network which operates in metropolitan and regional areas around Australia.

 The franchise program provides independent finance brokers with the opportunity to develop their own local business with the support and recognition of a large, established industry brand and reputation.

-Franchisees are provided with a complete franchise system, including finance leads, access to a range of finance and insurance products and access to Stratton Finance's proprietary IT capability.
+Franchisees are provided with a complete franchise system, including finance leads, access to a range of finance products and access to Stratton Finance's proprietary IT capability.

 The franchise program, launched in 2009, now includes 20 offices nationwide.

 Licences and professional memberships

-Stratton Finance (and related group companies) hold an Australian Credit Licence (364340), is a Licensed Motor Car Trader (10697) and is a member of several professional and industry organisations that provide consumer protection and industry guidelines and standards.
+Stratton Finance holds an Australian Credit Licence (364340), is a Licensed Motor Car Trader (10697) and is a member of several professional and industry organisations that provide consumer protection and industry guidelines and standards.

 Stratton Finance is an accredited member of the FBAA (103514), the Franchise Council of Australia and a Credit Ombudsman Service Limited (COSL) member (408706).